arnath/vijayp.dev/src/lib/blog/posts/rewrite-plain-html.md

 ### Results

-The outcome was not the _most_ revolutionary because my website was really simple in the first place.
+The [outcome][repo] was not the _most_ revolutionary because my website was really simple in the first place.
 But the size of my "compiled" website asset went from ~356kb to ~88kb.
 My project tree got a lot simpler and the only Javascript on the site now is to highlight code.
 I'm also just happier about the state of things.
 I feel like I understand how and why my site works (where before I understood parts but not the whole mystery).

 <table>
   <thead style="vertical-align: bottom; text-align: center;">